 Attach one of the springs to one of the yellow stitched V-Rings as shown.
-Important: springs must be attached correctly.

 Insert the other end of the spring into one of the spring slots in the top of the frame.

 IMPORTANT: Ensure the spring is fully inserted into the slot on the top of the frame.